Skip to main content

 Pillar 1 Identity

 The first and most fundamental question is ∞ Is the molecule what it purports to be?
-A peptide is a specific sequence of linked together in a precise order.
+A peptide is a specific sequence of amino acids linked together in a precise order.
 A single amino acid out of place can completely alter the peptide’s function, rendering it ineffective or even causing an unintended biological response.
-To confirm identity, laboratories employ sophisticated techniques.

-One primary method is (MS), which acts like a molecular scale, measuring the exact mass of the peptide molecule.
-This measured mass is then compared to the calculated theoretical mass of the intended amino acid sequence.
 A match provides a high degree of confidence that the correct peptide was synthesized.
-Another technique, (HPLC), is used to establish a unique retention time—the specific time it takes for the peptide to travel through a testing column.
+Another technique, High-Performance Liquid Chromatography (HPLC), is used to establish a unique retention time ∞ the specific time it takes for the peptide to travel through a testing column.

 This “fingerprint” is compared against a validated Reference Standard, a highly purified and characterized sample of the peptide.
-When your protocol involves a peptide like for sexual health, confirming its identity ensures that the molecule is the correct key designed to fit the specific melanocortin receptor lock, initiating the desired physiological cascade.
+When your protocol involves a peptide like PT-141 for sexual health, confirming its identity ensures that the molecule is the correct key designed to fit the specific melanocortin receptor lock, initiating the desired physiological cascade.

 Pillar 2 Purity